mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 {% endraw %}
 ```

-`ember-async-data` allows using it in template-only mode, quite similar to `ember-promise-helpers`, sans the extra ifs and lets:
+`ember-async-data` allows using it in template-only mode, quite similar to `ember-promise-helpers`, sans the extra ifs and lets (you only need one `let`):

 ```js